KegelSchoschUser/PylonSoftwareEngine/README.md

-# PylonGameEngine
+# PylonSoftwareEngine
-My private GameEngine that runs on C# and uses DX11.
+My private SoftwareEngine that runs on C# and uses DX11.